Spousal Sponsorship: Sponsor Your Spouse or Common-Law Partner for Canadian Immigration

 1. Spouse

 If you’re legally married to your partner, you can sponsor them as your spouse.
 The marriage must be recognized both in the country where it took place and under Canadian law.
-You must provide a valid marriage certificate in addition to other documents demonstrating a genuinie relationship.
+You must provide a valid marriage certificate in addition to other documents demonstrating a genuine relationship.
 Marriages by proxy, telephone, fax, or Internet are generally not recognized unless both were physically present.
 In addition, you must prove the genuineness of the marriage with evidence like photos, joint financial accounts, property documents, and correspondence.

 2. Common-law Partners